How to Keep Your Outdoor Cat Warm in Winter

-They used it for a while but then began avoiding it.
-All that we could imagine is that something else, an opossum for instance, must have entered it at some point.
-Typically, I think they like to know that if something else comes around there's an escape.
+The cats used their new home for a while but then began avoiding it.
+We determined that an opossum entered it.
+Typically, I think cats like to know that if something else comes around there's an escape.
 So we ended up cleaning out the house to get rid of any odor, cutting a door in the back for a quick exit, and then making sure the house was sitting so that neither opening would expose them to the prevailing wind but also wasn't blocked.

 As a note: We had to entice the cats with food to stay in their new 2 door home once they had abandoned it earlier.
 We fed them there for a short time.

-Options for Keeping an Outdoor Cat Warm in Winter
+More Options for Keeping an Outdoor Cat Warm in Winter